sviataslau/rate-limiter/README.md

 You are welcome to ask any questions regarding the requirements, treat us as product owners/analysts/whoever who knows the business.
 You are allowed to use anything you used to use during your daily job routine, e.g. stackoverflow, google, etc.
 Use simple in-memory data structures to store the data, don't rely on the particular database.

+Send a pull request once you finished.

+Good luck!